nforeroba/portfolioNFB/nfb_portafolio_web/content/projects/template-project/index.md

 # === HIGHLIGHTS (Projects only) ===
 # Key achievements or metrics
 highlights:
-  - "Symbols: 500+ stocks, 100 crypto and 28 FX pairs available"
+  - "500+ stocks, 100 crypto and 28 FX pairs available"
   - "8 forecasting models with different performance, bias and overfitting metrics"
   - "Deployed on Hugging Face Spaces via Docker"